pelucid/glogging/README.md

 # GLogging - GrowthIntel Logging

-Sensible logging defaults.
+Sets sensible logging defaults.
 Wraps a standard Python logger and delegates method calls to it.

-Optionally configure logging to file, screen and logging memory metrics.
+Optionally configure logging to file and logging memory metrics.

 ## Usage